ajobart/Stupid-Coaching/README.md

 # Stupid-Coaching

-A simple tchat with your the coach with a (bad) logic, here it is:
+A simple tchat with your coach with a (bad) logic, here it is:

 -If the message is I am going to work, the coach will answer Great!